Dermaplaning is a form of exfoliation that is quickly picking up in popularity in the beauty world due to the instantly visible results it gives.

 This hair is so thin and soft that removing it with a dermaplaning razor will have no impact on how it looks when it grows back.

-Your hair will grow back exactly the same colour and thickness as it was previously.
+Your hair will grow back exactly the same color and thickness as it was previously.
 You cannot change the structure of your hair follicle by shaving your hair off.

 And the science behind this claim is that dermaplaning doesn’t go deep enough to affect the active stem cells of hair follicles, which are located deeper in the dermis.